Three arrested in commercial burglary ring investigation

 No criminal records were found in Maine for Amanda Garland.

-Late last year, in November, police arrested a murder suspect who was listed as one of Philadelpia's most wanted persons.
+In November 2022, police arrested a murder suspect who was listed as one of Philadelpia's most wanted persons.
 The suspect, 44-year-old Earl R. Hassan, had rented property on Eastman Lane from Billie Joe Garland, police said at the time.
-Both Billie Joe and Amanda Garland — who are married — were at the scene when Hassan was brought into custody.
+Billie Joe and Amanda Garland — who are married — were at the scene when Hassan was brought into custody.
 The couple was questioned although it was unclear if they were charged in that incident.

 The trio was arrested on the burglary and theft charges early Thursday morning on Route 4 in Turner.
 Police spent Thursday night and part of Friday retrieving evidence from the Garland home on Eastman Lane.